amorist/awesome/README.md

 ## Others

+- [kuchin/awesome-cto](https://github.com/kuchin/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups
 - [ARKInvest/ARK-Invest-Tesla-Valuation-Model](https://github.com/ARKInvest/ARK-Invest-Tesla-Valuation-Model) - An excerpt from our financial valuation model of Tesla
 - [quilljs/awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill
 - [hereappdev/Here-Plugins](https://github.com/hereappdev/Here-Plugins) - Plugins for Here App 🚀